Pasxsenger/LeetCode-Notes/Greedy.md

 ### Solution 1 (✅)

-I thought I was stucked on some points.
-And I came up a very complicated and unreadable solution.
+I thought I was stuck on some points.
+And I came up with a very complicated and unreadable solution.

 ```c++
 class Solution {